FizzeyDev/ChampionsTools/README.md

   regulation re-enables it.
 - **Multi-generation support** — Gen 9 only, since that's what Champions is built on.
 No RBY-through-SV era selector.
-- Only a handful of Mega abilities/stats that don't have a confirmed source yet remain unverified best-effort placeholders — check the comments at the top of `megaSpecies.ts` for the current list.
+- A handful of Mega abilities/stats that don't have a confirmed source yet remain unverified best-effort placeholders — check the comments at the top of `megaSpecies.ts` for the current list.

 ## Adding new data